 A notable psychologist once noted, "The most effective learning involves adapting and restructuring our existing knowledge framework to incorporate new information".
 This is precisely the function of EduCake, to facilitate this adaptive learning process.

-A recent survey indicates that 85% of educators noticed significant improvement in student engagement when using EduCake for personalized learning.
-This statistic underscores the platform's potential to revolutionize how we approach learning in class.
+A recent survey indicates that 85% of educators noticed significant improvement in student engagement when using EduCake for personalised learning.
+This statistic underscores the platform's potential to transform how we approach learning in class.

-In conclusion, EduCake stands as a potent tool in the evolving landscape of education, offering a dynamic, student-centered learning experience that caters to individual learning trajectories and paces.
+EduCake stands as a potent tool in the evolving landscape of education, offering a dynamic, student-centred learning experience that caters to individual learning trajectories and paces.
 It streamlines the arduous process of lesson planning, tracking, and feedback for teachers, enabling them to focus on what matters most, facilitating key learning moments for their students.

 Footnotes